tundisto/demisto-web-form-react/README.md

 Run `npm run build` to build the project in production mode.
 The build artifacts will be stored in the `build/` subdirectory.

+## Running in Docker

+This is also distributed as a Docker image.

+### Create a container

+`docker create -p 4001:4001 --name demisto-web-form-react demisto-web-form-react:latest`

+### Start the conatiner:

+`docker start demisto-web-form-react`

+### Stop the container:

+`docker stop demisto-web-form-react`

+### Run a temporary container:

+`docker run -p 4001:4001 -ti --rm demisto-web-form-react:latest`

 ## Connecting to the Application

 Browse to https://yourserver:4001 in your favourite web browser to launch the application.